On localizing groups of exotic diffeomorphisms of 4-manifolds: Localization obstructions and family gluing

 In particular, as before we take $g$ to be any of the exotic diffeomorphism from $\mathcal{Z}(\beta)$ for any non-zero homology class $\beta \in H_{2}(M_{-X} \# S^2 \times S^2)$.

 Now consider the orientation reversing diffeomorphism $\phi$ given in Lemma~\ref{lem: geography},

 We define

 Note that by definition, $f_2$ is an exotic diffeomorphism of $X$.
-We now claim that the set $\{f_1, f_2 \}$ does not localize simultaneously as a Dehn twist on any homology disk manifold $W \subset X$.
+We now claim that the set $\{f_1, f_2 \}$ does not localize simultaneously to any homology disk $W \subset X$ with $\partial W$ is a Seifert fibered space.
 Towards contradiction suppose such a $W$ exists.
 We now consider two cases.
 Firstly, let us assume that $\partial W$ is canonically oriented.
 Then an argument similar to that in proof of Theorem~\ref{thm: non-localization to fixed orientation} implies

 This contradicts Equation~\eqref{non_localization_Dehn_twist_1} which shows that $f_1$ does not localize to $W$.

 Now suppose that $\partial W$ has the non-canonical orientation.
 We now claim that $f_2$ does not localize to $W$.
 Indeed, if it did, then $g$ will localize to $\phi(W) \subset M_{-X} \# S^2 \times S^2$.
 However, since $\phi$ is orientation reversing, $\phi (\partial W)$ is a Seifert fibered space with canonical orientation.
 Again, this implies